-Choosing Long-Term, Sustainable Support
+Investing in Long-Term, Sustainable Educator Support

 Like so many before us, all of us working in public education today followed the path here for a reason.
 Our reasons might be different, but we’ve got them just the same.
-And with those reasons came idealized hopes and dreams – visions for a brighter future.
+And with those reasons came idealized hopes, dreams, and visions for a brighter future.
 But sometimes on the most difficult, overwhelming days, you find that those visions have blurred and you can’t quite remember why you followed the path you did.
 Trust me – I’ve been there!

 Deciding what to spend your ESSER funds on might feel daunting, but when you remember your vision, your reason, investing in long-term, scalable, sustainable support suddenly becomes the obvious solution.
 Empowered by accelerated student achievement and educator growth, your teachers, students, and district will have the right support to take on today’s challenges and be ready for those that lie ahead.